How to Choose a Name for Your Nonprofit Organization

 When it comes to a name for your nonprofit, you want something that you won’t outgrow.
 Changing names can be a hassle, especially for nonprofits that are trying to drive donations.
 The easiest way to prevent a change-of-name is to create a sustainable one from the start.
 To do this, referring back to your nonprofit mission statement, and even your vision statement, is a great place to start.

 You can do this by leaving out information that is overly descriptive.
 A good example of this are nonprofits that include their location within their name, for example, the Wisconsin Wildlife Foundation.
 That name is great for an organization that is based in Wisconsin, if staying local is part of their mission.
 If your nonprofit plans to expand, consider leaving out the location.

 Another great example of this is all of the nonprofit organizations that have stemmed from COVID-19.
 These nonprofits have amazing missions, and are impacting a large number of people that are in difficult situations due to the pandemic.
-Most of these nonprofits have created names that have something to do with the situation, and this works very well for them!
+Most of these types of nonprofits have created names that have something to do with the situation, and this works very well for them!
 If they decide that their organization can operate outside of virus times, we can predict a name change for them in the future.